Go Back

 4 cloves garlic, minced

-1/2 tsp cayenne pepper (optional, for extra heat)
+1/2 teaspoon cayenne pepper (adjust for spice preference)

 1/4 cup fresh parsley, chopped (for garnish)